-Typically, an investigation will be completed within ninety (90) days from the filing of a formal complaint with the Title IX Coordinator, or the date upon which the Title IX Coordinator decides to pursue an investigation independently, whichever is first.
+Typically, an investigation will be completed within ninety (90) days from the filing of the formal complaint.
 In some circumstances, it may be necessary to extend that timeframe due to the complexity of the case, availability of witnesses, the need for language assistance or accommodation due to a disability, the occurrence of a simultaneous criminal investigation and request from law enforcement that the University delay its investigation, or other factors which unavoidably delay the investigation, collectively "good cause."
 If good cause exists for the Title IX Coordinator to extend the investigation timeframe beyond 90 days, both parties will be promptly notified of the revised (expected) timeframe.